 With very little to guide you except a few hints gleaned from the manual (which is largely written in the unknown language), your only option is to explore.
 In fact, primarily, that’s what Tunic is all about: exploration and discovery.
 And it excels at it.

 Tunic is a beautiful, rare gem of a game.
-It both derives from and actively subverts a specific game series.
-The Legend of Zelda seeps through the pores of Tunic, especially the 1990s-era entries.
+It both derives from and actively subverts a sub-genre of games spawned from The Legend of Zelda series.
+Zelda seeps through the pores of Tunic, especially the 90’s-era entries.

 Slightly gross analogy aside, it was almost impossible for me to forget the Zelda games in the opening hours of Tunic.
 This isn’t a criticism; It’s necessary to set up the revelations and discoveries to come, baiting you into a sense of familiarity.